subnut/dotfiles-old/linux/README.md

 #### FOR ARCH LINUX USERS
 `fbrokendesktop` is a script available in the AUR.
-Use it do find out and remove broken desktop-entry links `screenkey` is useful for displaying the typed key in screencasts
+Use it do find out and remove broken desktop-entry links
+`screenkey` is useful for displaying the typed key in screencasts
+`mycli` is a better mysql cli client (with autocomplete!)

 </br>